ChicoState/ux-Tunes-to-Sheets/README.md

 **Executive Summary**

+This phase, the UX team worked on gathering feedback from sources outside of the team and finalizing wireframes

 * Completed wireframes for higher fidelity view of UI
 * Cognitive walkthrough showed need for:
 	* Better **feedback** on errors and actions